 I suspect capitalism is the answer.
 By not offending the Soviets, the movies could be shown in Russia and in any other country under their influence, thereby increasing the profitability of the franchise.
 If I am right in my surmise, then it might be asked why Fleming did not just go ahead and say this was his reason for suggesting the change.
 Well, how would it look for the author of James Bond novels to admit that he was willing to knuckle under to the Soviets for mere money?

 Now, it should not be surprising that a spy of Bond’s caliber might triumph.
 After all, even a world chess champion will lose a game occasionally.
-The thing to do would be to get Kronsteen started on plan B. But no, we find out that SPECTRE does not tolerate failure, the penalty for which is death.
-And so, Kronsteen is murdered.
-This begs the question, Who would work for these people?
-A Russian chess champion would be able to live pretty well by simply playing chess.
-What would he have to gain by joining up with an organization so unforgiving of failure?
+The thing for Blofeld to do would be to get Kronsteen started on plan B. But no, we find out that SPECTRE does not tolerate failure, the penalty for which is death.
+And so, Kronsteen is put to death by one of Blofeld’s henchmen, who sticks him with a poison-tipped stiletto that flips out from the toe of his shoe.
+This raises the question, who would work for these people?
+A Russian chess champion would be able to live pretty well by simply playing chess, even if he did make a mistake once in a while.
+What would he have to gain by joining up with an organization in which mistakes warrant the death penalty?
 Of course, the point is to convey to the audience just how ruthless SPECTRE is.
-But there is a difference between being ruthless and being downright ridiculous.
+But there is a difference between being ruthless and being ridiculous.

 Despite the flaws, this is still one of the best Bond movies ever made.